weisskopfjens/jensweisskopf.de/README.md

 # jensweisskopf.de

 This is the source code for my webside   jensweisskopf.de.
 It's based on codeigniter.
 I used w3css, jQuery,...

-Feel free to fork
+It's based on codeigniter.
+I used w3css, jQuery